Stony coral tissue loss disease

 Stony coral tissue loss disease (SCTLD) is a disease of corals that first appeared off the southeast coast of Florida in 2014.
 It originally was described as white plague disease.
 By 2019 it had spread along the Florida Keys and had appeared elsewhere in the Caribbean Sea.
 The disease destroys the soft tissue of at least 22 species of reef-building corals, killing them within weeks or months of becoming infected.
-The causal agent is unknown but is suspected to be a bacterium, although more recent studies suggest a virus.
+The causal agent is unknown but is suspected to be either a bacterium or a virus with a bacterium playing a secondary role.
 The degree of susceptibility of a coral, the symptoms, and the rate of progression of the disease vary between species.
 Due to its rapid spread, high mortality rate, and lack of subsidence, it has been regarded as the deadliest coral disease ever recorded, with wide-ranging implications for the biodiversity of Caribbean coral reefs.

 History

 The disease was first detected in late 2014 when a few corals off Virginia Key, in Miami-Dade County, Florida, were affected.
 By the following year, the disease had spread and extended from Pompano Beach to Biscayne National Park.
 In 2016 it reached Palm Beach County, Florida, and the upper Florida Keys, and the next year the lower Florida Keys.
 By August 2018, the disease had spread over 150 mi2 of sea, and almost half the species of coral growing in the Florida Reef Tract had been affected.
 By January 2019 it had been reported from Jamaica, the Mexican Caribbean, Saint Maarten, and Saint Thomas, U.S. Virgin Islands.
+It has since spread along the Lesser Antilles, and as of 2023, it has been reported as far south as Curacao.

 A 2021 study suggested that the spread of the disease is likely facilitated by ballast water from ships, due to several cases of the disease crossing currents in the opposite direction that they would flow.

+Data from the United States Virgin Islands shows that populations of susceptible corals and crustose coralline algae have been reduced by this disease, being replaced by fire coral, cyanobacteria, and macroalgae.
+A structural equation model spanning the Caribbean evinced versatility in reef fish, showing they associated with rugosity without regard for whether the coral was alive or dead.
+However, some declines due to stony coral tissue loss disease were still projected by the model, especially due to coral die-offs and loss of rugosity.